LiamMcD94/Polling-website/readme.txt

-HOW TO RUN - to run this code, open up console and type in "npm run dev". this will host app in localhost:3000.
+HOW TO RUN - to run this code, open up console in your prefered enviroment and type in "npm run dev". this will host app in localhost:3000.
 Accessing the polls in database.js - insert the number at the end of url example: http://localhost:3000/1 current availible poll numbers: 1, 2, 3